-We provide compression services primarily in fast-growing shale plays, including the Fayetteville, Marcellus, Woodford, Barnett, Eagle Ford and Haynesville shales.
+We provide compression services in a number of shale plays, including the Fayetteville, Marcellus, Woodford, Barnett, Eagle Ford and Haynesville shales.
+We believe compression services for shale production will increase in the future.
+According to the Annual Energy Outlook 2011 prepared by the EIA, natural gas production from shale formations will increase from 16% of total U.S. natural gas production in 2009 to 47% of total U.S. natural gas production in 2035.
 Not only are the production and transportation volumes in these and other shale plays increasing, but the geological and reservoir characteristics of these shales are also particularly attractive for compression services.
 The changes in production volume and pressure of shale plays over time result in a wider range of compression requirements than in conventional basins.
 We believe we are well-positioned to meet these changing operating conditions as a result of the flexibility our compression units.
 While our business focus is largely compression serving shale plays, we also provide compression services in more mature conventional basins.
 These conventional basins require increasing amounts of compression as they age and pressures decline, which we believe will provide an additional source of stable and growing cash flows for our unitholders.

 For the year ended December 31, 2010, our business generated revenues, net income and net income before interest, taxes, depreciation and amortization, or Adjusted EBITDA, of \$92.0 million, \$10.5 million and \$52.0 million, respectively.
-For the three months ended March 31, 2011, our business generated revenues, net income and Adjusted EBITDA of \$23.5 million, \$0.5 million and \$12.6 million, respectively.
+For the nine months ended September 30, 2011, our business generated revenues, net income and Adjusted EBITDA of \$70.3 million, \$0.05 million and \$36.9 million, respectively.
 Please read "-Non-GAAP Financial Measures" for an explanation of Adjusted EBITDA, which is a non-GAAP financial measure, and a reconciliation of Adjusted EBITDA to its most directly comparable financial measures calculated and presented in accordance with GAAP.